-This policy will be reviewed annually by Mr Jonathan Crook, Senior Assistant Headteacher.
-At every review, it will be approved by the full governing board.
+This policy will be reviewed annually by the Head of Safeguarding, Behaviour and Attendance.
+At every review, it will be approved by the Invictus Education Trust Board of Trustees.

-17. Links With Other Policies
+17. Links with other policies

 This policy links to the following policies and procedures: